Hands typing on a laptop keyboard

 The best missionary emails answer those questions.
 They don't just report what happened — they bring the reader into the experience.
 And the good news is that this is a skill anyone can develop.

-The Three Dimensions #
+The Three Goals #

 Mountain valley with sun rays breaking through